 United Structural Systems is proud to offer a variety of commercial concrete repair services to our clients in and around Charleston, Lexington, and Cincinnati.

 Also known as mudjacking or slab jacking, pressure grouting is a common form of concrete slab repair where small holes are drilled into the concrete slab, then grout is pumped into the soft or weak soil layers or void and lifts the concrete back into place by stabilizing and strengthening the soil that exists within the void.
 Pressure grouting controls the amount of grout going into the pipe so it can be done with precision.
 Our team in Charleston and Lexington first pump the grout down into the lowest elevation of the void and withdraw the pipes slightly, allowing the grout to set.
 The process is then repeated at the next elevation and so on until the surface is reached.
 The grouting works with the soil beneath the concrete to create a compact, stable base for the concrete above.
-Pressure grouting for your Charleston business is a great option for commercial concrete slab repair because it keeps you from having to dig up anything, which can be a costly project with a lot of downtime for your concrete.
+Pressure grouting for your Charleston or Lexington business is a great option for commercial concrete slab repair because it keeps you from having to dig up anything, which can be a costly project with a lot of downtime for your concrete.
 You get to pinpoint the areas that need attention and don’t have to worry about cleaning away excess dirt or concrete.

 Helical Slab Repair Brackets